As Prepared for Delivery on March 21, 2022

 We often talk about inequality and about the inequities that continue to plague our society.
 These are things we are all deeply and justifiably concerned about and should be committed to addressing.
 That has certainly been what has motivated me throughout my career in financial services, which started more than three decades ago working on community investment issues for a leading financial institution in my native North Carolina.

 But while we focus on combating inequality and inequity, we should also recognize that we have, in fact, made significant progress.
-A recent report from the Government Accountability Office (GAO) (opens new window) on access to banking services included a remarkable statistic related to African-American households.
+A recent report from the Government Accountability Office (GAO) (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) on access to banking services included a remarkable statistic related to African-American households.
 According to the GAO, in 1989, only 56 percent of African American households had access to a checking or savings account, compared to 89 percent of White Households.
 By 2019, 86 percent of Black households had a checking or savings account.
 Think about that: from just over half to almost 90 percent in three decades.

 That’s a stunning testament to the power of financial inclusion, and something we should be proud of and seek to extend more broadly.
 And to be clear, although that particular example centers on African Americans, I’m not talking strictly about race and ethnicity here.
 I want us to think and talk about financial inclusion much more broadly, whether it’s racial minority groups, the disabled, the needs of tribal communities, vulnerable seniors, people in underserved rural areas.
 If we’re going to talk about inclusion, let’s think much more broadly than skin color.
 But that statistical comparison from the GAO report certainly shows that this is an achievable goal — we know how to do this.
 I look forward to working with education credit unions and the wider financial services industry to make true financial inclusion a reality.